Creating a PoC for Smart Contract Bug Bounties

 ContractLogicError: execution reverted: Invalid access: Only Registry can call

-Dang!
-It doesn’t work, but that’s ok - there’s lots of other tests that we’ll create when auditing smart contracts and this is just the first of many.
+It didn’t work, but that’s ok - there’s lots of other tests that we’ll create when auditing smart contracts and this is just the first of many.

 What’s important is that we understand the methodology of basic solidity testing.